12 Best Issue Tracking Software in 2026

 Alternatives: Jira, Asana, Trello, and numerous others.

-Pricing: From $10 per person/monthly for small teams (more than 1 user).
+Pricing: From $10 per person/month for small teams (more than 1 user).

 8. Zendesk